Sears: 4Q sales drop but it expects a profit

 Total revenue dropped 38 percent to $4.4 billion from $6.1 billion a year earlier.

-The Hoffman Estate Holdings, Illinois-based company expects net income between $140 million and $240 million in the three months ended Feb.
+The Hoffman Estates, Illinois-based company expects net income between $140 million and $240 million in the three months ended Feb.
 3.

 Sears has been selling off some its real estate and brands as it tries to raise cash.

-Note: This story has been corrected to show that Sears is based in Hoffman Estates, Illinois, not Hoffman Estate Holdings.